Unoqwy/trakt/README.md

 - Ability to restart and recover active connections (provided it restarts within a few seconds)

 ## Installation

+### From crates.io

+Make sure you have a recent version of the rust toolchain installed.

+Run `cargo install trakt` to build and install the latest published version.

 ### From source